 Abortion pills will now be available via telehealth, but only until the end of the pandemic.

-The FDA announced on Monday that pregnant people will now be able to receive the abortion pill through telemedicine.
+The FDA announced earlier this year that pregnant people will now be able to receive the abortion pill through telemedicine.
 The Biden administration lifted the Trump-era restrictions on telemedicine abortion, which doctors have long been fighting for, because of the unnecessary COVID-19 risk of going into a health clinic for a medical abortion.

 “Those in need of an abortion or miscarriage management will be able to do so safely and effectively by acquiring mifepristone through the mail — just as they would any other medication with a similarly strong safety profile,” Maureen Phipps, the CEO of the American College of Obstetricians and Gynecologists (ACOG), told Politico.